-Service members have two reporting options, (Restricted and Unrestricted).
-If a Service member discloses sexual assault to their chain of command or military law enforcement, then that survivor can only file an Unrestricted Report.
+Service members have two reporting options: Restricted and Unrestricted.
+If a Service member discloses sexual assault to their chain of command or military law enforcement, then they can only file an Unrestricted Report.
 DoD SAPRO outlines the process for both reporting options in a step-by-step guide.
 This guide contains important information on how to maintain a survivor’s safety and privacy throughout the reporting process.
 You can access the guide here.

 Survivors of sexual assault shall be protected from coercion, retaliation, and reprisal in accordance with DoDI 6495.02.
 Retaliation can unjustly harm the lives and careers of survivors, bystanders, and responders.
 Retaliation has no place in the military and you must do your part to ensure an ethical and just command intolerant of such behavior.
 For more information about retaliation, including reporting resources for survivors go here.

 To help ensure a comprehensive and appropriate response, DoD SAPRO has compiled a checklist of what should happen within the first 30 days of a survivor’s disclosure of sexual assault.
 You can access the checklist here.

 Throughout the military investigative and justice process, Service members who make an Unrestricted Report of sexual assault are entitled to certain rights.
 To learn more about these rights, please go here.